marcelgln/Vegas-volume-replicate/README.md

 A dialog is shown in case of errors.

 ## Installation
-Copy the file CopyFullVolumeEnvelopeToGrp.dll from the bin folder to one of the Vegas Script folders (e.g. C:\Users\All Users\VEGAS Pro\<version>\Script Menu\) Do not install it in the 'Script Menu' folder of the Vegas installation directory, since that might be deleted during updates.
+Copy the file GroupVolumeEnvelopeReplicate.dll from the bin folder to one of the Vegas Script folders (e.g. C:\Users\All Users\VEGAS Pro\<version>\Script Menu\) Do not install it in the 'Script Menu' folder of the Vegas installation directory, since that might be deleted during updates.

 ## Disclaimer
 I usually do not use c#.
 The script has currenlty only been tested briefly, so use it at your own risk.
 It has only been tested with Vegas-Pro 19.